gcperrin/centre-tokens/doc/masterminter.md

   appropriate functions on the `minterManager`.
 - `minter` - each `minter` is managed by one or more `controller`.
 The `minter` cannot perform any actions on the MasterMinter contract.
-It interacts only with the NATGXToken contract.
+It interacts only with the NATGX Token contract.

-# Interaction with NATGXToken contract
+# Interaction with NATGX Token contract

-The `owner` of the NATGXToken contract can set the `masterMinter` role to point to the address of the `MasterMinter` contract.
-This enables the `MasterMinter` contract to call minter management functions on the NATGXToken contract:
+The `owner` of the NATGX Token contract can set the `masterMinter` role to point to the address of the `MasterMinter` contract.
+This enables the `MasterMinter` contract to call minter management functions on the NATGX Token contract:

 - `configureMinter(minter, allowance)` - Enables the `minter` and sets its minting allowance.